hayburn/boston-gust/schedule/index.md

 All shows are at Aeronaut Brewery in Somerville unless otherwise noted.

 <ul class="post-list">
-  <li>7pm August 16th, 2017: Teaser Event at Aeronaut Allston</li>
+  <li>7pm November 29th, 2017: Winter is Coming</li>
-  <li>7pm August 23rd, 2017: Gusty Nights</li>
+  <li>7pm January 24th, 2018: A January to Remember</li>
 </ul>

-Last updated on August 2nd, 2017
+Last updated on November 11th, 2017